snowcapcyber/HardwareHacking/README.md

 # Hardware Hacking Tools and Techniques

+This book introduces all of the conepts, tools and technqiues associated with performing a penetration test on a Hardware Device.

-## Chatper 1 - Introduction to Performing a Hardware Penetration Test
+## Chatper 1 - Introduction to a Hardware Penetration Test

 ## Chatper 2 - Introduction to Electronics and PCB Design